Optimst-Techfinger/alx-system_engineering-devops/0x00-shell_basics/README.md

 -The Eight Script move file from one location to to another -The Nineth Script delete the file betty
 -Tenth Script bye bye my first directory
+-Eleventh Script back to the future
+-Twelve Script Lists
+-Thirteen Script file type
+-Fourteen Script We are symbols and inhabit symbols -Fifteenth copy html file